Rosen, Rob (editor). “Best Gay Erotica 2015”, Cleis Press, 2015.

 Literary Erotica and That’s a Good Thing

 The first thing I noticed about the collection this year that aside from having a new editor is that the stories are not only erotic—they are literary and fit into the category of “literary smut”, a term I coined when I first began reviewing several years ago.
 As you read this review and the stories you will understand what I mean.
 Something else that I noticed in this anthology is the diversity—they all share erotica in common but who knew that there are so many different kinds?
-First I want to share the blurb for the book because it is such a good summary of what we find once we begin to start reading.
+This trend is consistent in First I want to share the blurb for the book because it is such a good summary of what we find once we begin to start reading.

 On a more personal note, I have been reviewing Rob Rosen for a long time.
 In fact, his novel “Sparkle” so resonated with me that I read it over and over and even thought I have never met Rosen I feel as if I know him and if we ever do meet, I am sure we will be friends.
 His sarcasm and his irony so match mine that a conversation between the two of his will undoubtedly end up with his laughing so hard that we cannot speak.
 I love a man who can laugh at himself and at his community—read “Sparkle” and you will quickly see what I mean.

 One of the difficulties of writing erotica is making it ring true.
 Writing dirty stories does not take a lot of talent but writing erotica does—the author has to know when to stop and let the reader’s mind take over.
 This anthology includes a bit of every kind of literature and hence the term anthology really fits here.
+A similar trend rings true for tasteful adult films from websites similar to Open Nu Bay as well.

 Richard Michaels brings us “Different Strokes” which is very funny and to give away any of the plot would not be fair because you have to read and experience this story yourself.
 What I can say is that I cannot recall have laughed so hard over erotica before.
 It’s a real treat and I am not saying any more than that.